neptune-ai/docs/docs/integrations/fast_ai.rst

                             callback_fns=[NeptuneMonitor])
         learn.fit_one_cycle(20, 1e-2)

-Monitor your fast.ai training in Neptune
+Monitor your fastai training in Neptune
 ----------------------------------------
-Now you can watch your fast.ai model training in neptune!
+Now you can watch your fastai model training in Neptune!

 .. image:: ../_static/images/fast_ai/fast_ai_2.png
    :target: ../_static/images/fast_ai/fast_ai_2.png
    :alt: charts for the example fast.ai experiment

-Full fast.ai monitor script
+Full fastai monitor script
 ---------------------------
 Simply copy and paste it to ``fastai_example.py`` and run.